SmithEcophysLab/biol43506350_spring2025/notes/notes_2025.01.30.md

 	- broader class discussion

 ## Homework
-- Read Boadman (1977).
+- Read Boardman (1977).
 The full citation and link can be found in the [readings](../readings) folder.
 	- complete reading feedback